 The FDF Apollo Pro V Fluid Rower is a highly sought-after rower for its performance and beautiful construction from ethically sourced American Ashwood.
 The wood frame wraps around a robust sculpted steel frame, ensuring product integrity and a luxurious modern style.

 The Apollo Pro V has five levels of adjustable Fluid Resistance provided by the patented Twin Tank system.
-At level 1, the Fluid Resistance is suitable for beginners, deconditioned participants, or rehabilitation patients just starting on their fitness journey.
+At level 1, the Fluid Resistance is suitable for beginners, deconditioned participants, or rehabilitation patients starting their fitness journey.
 Dial to level 5 for high-intensity interval training (HIIT) or short sprints.

 The FDF Apollo Pro V Fluid Rower offers silky smooth resistance at any speed and any level.
 With a firm instant catch and consistent resistance through the entire stroke, it provides the closest emulation of on-water rowing, encouraging you to do a little more at every stroke.